YIANNIS4/off-ball-transitions-skillcorner/README.md

 **Project 2 — Off-Ball Run Value in Transitions (this project)** Goes one layer deeper — asking not which runs are most valuable on average, but under which conditions runs become valuable, and how players create that value in real transition situations.

+**Project 3 — Coming Soon**
+Building on the transition framework with a larger dataset, defensive context, physical intensity as a primary layer, and SkillCorner's own methodology.
+Target: Summer 2026.

 ---

 ## Data Credit